© FCA US

 What Would Santa Drive?

-One of the most legendary vehicles of all time is Santa’s sleigh — pulled by a team of reindeer — that somehow traverses the world in one night.
-But what if the big guy is ready for a new ride?
-Many great sleigh alternatives exist today, and while they may not be as magical as a flying red sled, they will surely impress.
-Read on for a jolly holiday list of new rides that replace reindeer power with horsepower and answer the question, What Would Santa Drive?
+One of the most magical vehicles of all time has to be Santa’s sleigh — pulled by a team of eight, or make it nine, reindeer — that somehow traverses the entire world in one eventful night.
+But what if the big guy decides he’s ready to trade in some hooves on a new ride?
+Many amazing sleigh alternatives exist today, and while they may not be as mystical as a flying red sled, they will surely impress.
+Read on for a jolly holiday list of new rides that substitute reindeer power for horsepower and answer the (candle) burning question — What Would Santa Drive?

 Alfa Romeo Stelvio Quadrifoglio

 Perhaps something Italian would be a nice fit for Santa.
-The Alfa Romeo Stelvio — named for a mountain pass in northern Italy — offers a beautiful leather-trimmed interior that Santa is sure to find more comfortable than a bench seat in a wooden sled.
-The Stelvio has a decent cargo space in back for a magic bag or two, and given that this Quadrifoglio has full-time all-wheel drive, the varying weather conditions across the globe shouldn’t be an issue.
-And with 505 horses on tap and a top speed of 176 mph, those reindeer will likely be left in the dust — stardust, that is.
+The Alfa Romeo Stelvio — named for a mountain pass in northern Italy — offers a beautiful leather-trimmed interior that Santa will surely find more comfortable than a bench seat in a wooden sled.
+The Stelvio has decent cargo space in back for a magic bag or two, and given that this Quadrifoglio has full-time all-wheel drive, the varying weather conditions across the globe shouldn’t be an issue.
+And with 505 horses on tap and a top speed of 176 mph, the Stelvio will likely leave those reindeer in the dust — stardust, that is.

 Audi RS6 Avant

-With Audi’s legendary quattro all-wheel-drive system ready to keep Santa dashing through the snow, something from the stable of Germanic luxury performance vehicles might make a swell ride for Santa.
-The big man should go with the powerful RS 6 Avant — the luxurious interior and spacious wagon design are a big plus, and the RS 6’s turbocharged V8 engine pumping out almost 600 horsepower makes this one of the most potent Audis available.
-Instead of sleigh bells announcing his arrival, the RS 6’s sport exhaust will let everyone know that Santa’s back in town.
+With Audi’s legendary quattro all-wheel-drive system ready to keep Santa dashing through the snow, something from a stable of Germanic luxury performance vehicles might make a swell ride for Santa.
+The big elf should go with the powerful RS 6 Avant — the luxurious interior and spacious wagon design are a big plus, and the RS 6’s turbocharged V8 engine pumping out almost 600 horsepower makes this one of the most potent Audis available.
+Instead of sleigh bells announcing the amazing arrival, the RS 6’s sport exhaust will let everyone know that Santa’s back in town.

-For deliveries in the U.S., Santa would probably be most at home behind the wheel of a proper American muscle car.
-The Dodge Challenger certainly looks the part and fits the bill even more now that it’s available with all-wheel drive.
-The Challenger GT boasts a 305-horsepower V6 engine with plenty of oomph to throw some serious snow while Santa keeps to his strict schedule.
+For deliveries in the U.S., Santa would likely be most at home behind the wheel of a legendary American muscle car.
+The Dodge Challenger certainly looks the part and fits the bill — even more than ever before now that it’s available with all-wheel drive.
+The Challenger GT boasts a 305-horsepower V6 engine packing plenty of oomph for throwing some serious snow while still keeping Santa to his strict nocturnal schedule.

-After a 25-year hiatus, the Bronco returns to Ford’s stable, providing Santa the opportunity to make his rounds on Christmas Eve in this iconic ride.
-The bold look of the new Bronco is sure to bring smiles to all good little girls and boys (and some moms and dads), and a snowy night won’t cause any issues for this go-anywhere rig.
-And if Santa happens to suddenly begin missing his open-air sleigh, he can remove the Bronco’s roof and doors so everyone hears his “Ho Ho Ho.”
+After a 25-year hiatus, the Bronco recently returned to Ford’s stable, providing Santa the opportunity to make his rounds on Christmas Eve in this iconic and capable ride.
+The bold look of the new Bronco is sure to bring smiles to all good little girls and boys (and some moms and dads too), and a snowy night won’t cause any issues for this go-anywhere rig.
+And if Santa suddenly longs for his open-air sleigh, the big red one can remove the Bronco’s roof and doors so everyone hears his “Ho Ho Ho.”

-Santa has been roughing it in that open-top sleigh for years, so it’s high time he treated himself to something a bit more luxurious — a Rolls-Royce, perhaps?
+On the other hand, Santa has been roughing it in that open-top sleigh for years, so it’s high time he treats himself to something a bit more luxurious — a Rolls-Royce, perhaps?
 And not any ol’ Rolls will do — Santa needs the space and capability of the Cullinan SUV.
-The bold grille and legendary Spirit of Ecstasy hood ornament will turn more heads than an old red sled, and Santa will surely enjoy Cullinan’s lavish interior.
+The bold grille and legendary Spirit of Ecstasy hood ornament will likely shine brighter than any harness of holiday bells, and Santa will surely enjoy Cullinan’s lavish interior.
 In fact, Santa may want to let Rudolph drive so the man in red can stretch out in back and enjoy a splash of bubbly eggnog between lightning-quick deliveries.

 Dodge Charger Hellcat Redeye

-Although the name Hellcat doesn’t sound filled with holiday cheer (then again, neither does the roar of its supercharged V8 engine), we honestly don’t think Santa will mind.
-This Charger has plenty of space for packages, and with almost 800 horsepower on tap and a top speed in excess of 200 mph it will definitely give Santa drive to make his deliveries with time to spare for a little drifting — he calls it dashing — through the snow.
+Although the name Hellcat doesn’t sound filled with holiday cheer (then again, neither does the roar of its supercharged V8 engine), we honestly don’t think Santa will mind raising a little (candy) cane on an otherwise silent night.
+This Charger has a profusion of space for packages, and with almost 800 horsepower on tap and a top speed in excess of 200 mph it will definitely give Santa the drive to make his deliveries with time to spare for a little drifting — he calls it dashing — through the snow.

 Ford F-450 Super Duty

 A vehicle capable of handling practically any terrain while cosseting its driver in ultimate comfort sounds like a perfect match for Santa.
-Thanks to the all-new AMG G63, deliveries to the highest mountaintops won’t be a problem, and with 577 horses on tap this big SUV will make great time over any terrain.
-The premium interior and available seat massagers will certainly keep Santa relaxed and happy while he enjoys the sports-car-like handling in this all-new G-Class.
+Thanks to the powerful AMG G63, deliveries to the highest mountaintops won’t be a problem, and with 577 fillies on tap this big SUV will make great time over the river and through the woods.
+The premium interior and available seat massagers will certainly keep Santa relaxed and happy while he enjoys the sports-car-like handling in this exciting G-Class.

 Ram 1500 TRX

 If there are two things Santa looks for in a sleigh, it’s room for hauling gifts and the ability to deliver them all on time.
-The brand-new Ram 1500 TRX comes through on both counts — not only does it tote plenty of packages in its full-size truck bed, it also moves at high speeds across practically any terrain thanks to trick off-road suspension and a 702-horsepower supercharged V8 engine.
-With bold styling that safely ensures no one will stand in Santa’s way, the RAM TRX has one other benefit — the man in red can give those hardworking reindeer a well-earned vacation because this truck can fly on its own.
+The extreme Ram 1500 TRX pickup truck comes through on both counts — not only does it tote plenty of packages in its full-size bed, it also moves at high speeds across practically any terrain thanks to trick off-road suspension and a 702-horsepower supercharged V8 engine.
+With bold styling that safely ensures no one will stand in Santa’s way, the RAM TRX has one other benefit — the man in red can give those hardworking reindeer a well-earned vacation because this truck flies all on its own.

-Saint Nick can be quick and efficient if he swaps his sleigh for the latest hybrid offering from legendary automaker Porsche.
-The updated Panamera Turbo S E-Hybrid offers plenty of space for gifts and a luxurious interior that Santa will definitely enjoy.
-Even more exciting is a V8 hybrid powertrain that produces 689 horsepower, so this all-wheel drive sleigh is lightning quick if Santa’s running late.
-Arriving in town, the Man in Red can switch the Panamera to EV mode so there’s no danger of the big V8 engine disturbing any sleeping children’s visions of sugarplums.
+Saint Nick can be lively and quick (as well as efficient) if he swaps his sleigh for this high-performance hybrid from legendary German automaker Porsche.
+The Panamera Turbo S E-Hybrid Sport Turismo offers a wealth of space for gifts and a luxurious interior that Santa will savor more than milk and cookies.
+Even more exciting is a V8 hybrid powertrain that produces 689 horsepower, so this all-wheel-drive sleigh is lightning quick if Santa’s running late.
+Arriving in town, the man in red can switch the Panamera to EV mode so there’s no danger of the big V8 engine disturbing any children’s visions of sugarplums.

 Land Rover Defender

-Making the annual trek from the North Pole with a flying sleigh is fine, but if Santa’s looking to enjoy the drive he might consider the all-new Land Rover Defender.
-One of the toughest and most capable vehicles in Land Rover history, the Defender is all new this year.
-With as much as 11.5 inches of ground clearance, an off-road configurable Terrain Response system and a range of powerful engines in the new Defender, Santa shouldn’t run into any trouble on his rounds — no matter what the weather.
+Making the annual trek from the North Pole with a flying sleigh is fine, but if Santa’s looking to enjoy the drive, he might consider the Land Rover Defender.
+One of the toughest and most capable vehicles in Land Rover history, this latest Defender is a whole new breed.
+With as much as 11.5 inches of ground clearance, an off-road configurable Terrain Response system and a range of powerful engines in the Defender, Santa shouldn’t run into any trouble on his rounds — no matter what the weather.

 Dodge Challenger Redeye Express

 Perhaps Santa simply needs to trade up to a more powerful sleigh so his reindeer can have the night off while he dodges snow squalls in the Challenger Redeye Express.
 Based on the Dodge Challenger Hellcat Redeye, this custom-built sled makes good use of its 797-horsepower supercharged V8 engine.
-We’re not entirely sure how all that power gets put down on snow, but then again there’s always a little magic in Santa’s sleigh — whatever model he chooses.
+We’re not entirely sure how all that power gets put down on snow (check the Clausometer), but then again there’s always a little magic in Santa’s sleigh — whatever model he chooses.